TiNredmc/KouchPad/README.md

 ![alt_text](https://i.imgur.com/VMUL4QD.jpg)

 # Thing that never works
-more than 1 key rollover is not support due to the hardware (touchpad) limitation.
+more than 1 key rollover is not supported due to the hardware (touchpad) limitation.